izabellewilding/personal-portfolio/src/markdown-pages/react-component-lifecycle.md

 <br />

-We just want `useEfecct` run and clean up once, so a dependency array can be passed in as the second argument.
+We just want `useEfecct()` run and clean up once, so a dependency array can be passed in as the second argument.
 This array can either be empty, or it can contain parameters (state and props) that control when the `useEffect()` is run.
 If the array is left empty, then it will only run once on mounting.
 If you include dependency parameters, the `useEffect()` hook will run each time one of these parameters is changed or updated.
 Without the dependency conditions, it can be triggered by any change to the component’s data, which can be quite often if you have a complex app with lots of props.

 ## Don't forget to Unmount

 <br />

 The useEffect hook also offers an optional clean-up function called `componentWillUnmount()`, which runs just before the component unmounts.
 You can use this method to unsubscribe from any side effects or async functions initiated in `componentDidMount()`.
-Leaving active subscriptions results in an undesirable memory leak warning, so it’s important to use this function to destroy anything that might continue running after the component has left the DOM.
+Leaving active subscriptions results in a memory leak warning, so it’s important to use this function to destroy anything that might continue running after the component has left the DOM.

 To illustrate, here’s an example of a function that gets called every time the user scrolls.
 The `useEffect()` still only mounts and unmounts once, so our cleanup function removeEventListener cancels the event subscription when the component unmounts.